ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 # ES-LTR-Implicit-Explicit-Correlation
+## Experiments
+This project analyses the relationship between explicit & implicit ranking and how this impacts the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation.

-## PART 1:  Correlation
+### Experiment 1:  Correlation
 Correlation of Implicit feedback (clickthrough data) versus Explicit Human Relevance Judgements for Learning to Rank (LTR)

-This project analyses the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation.

 We investigate the correlation between a) human relevance judgements and b) clickthrough rate (CTR) in a learning to rank dataset.